-The world has become a “global village” where economies are closely interrelated and political, social and cultural dimensions can be tightly interwoven or openly confrontational.
+The world has become a “global village” in which economies are closely interrelated and political, social and cultural dimensions can be tightly interwoven or openly confrontational.

 Rennes School of Business is ready to face these new challenges by educating students to be internationally aware.